 The Man with the Golden Arm, established Bass reputation as the master of film title design.
 In 1956 Mike Todd asked him to design the title sequence for Around the World in 80 Days, Bass produced a striking mini animation for the sequence, which was placed at the end of the movie.
 Thus, when the spectators getting ready to leave, the titles came on, and almost always, the entire audience set down again to watch the magnificent short animation.

 In just over four minutes long Bass’ titles for his 1963 It’s a Mad Mad Mad Mad World was his longest sequence, second only to West Side Story in 1961.
 Featuring a cartoon-drawn globe as the main character for representing a Mad Mad Mad world, with a backdrop of carnival-themed score by Ernest Gold Bass crates a delightful and witty title sequence for director Stanley Kramer’s humorous look at life.
 The animation techniques used by Bass in Mad World were heavily influenced by a new movement in the cartoon industry that favored a modern, stylized aesthetic over the then-dominant school of Disney hyper-realism.
 He also took advantage of a new animation technique called ‘holding,’ which involved splitting characters and environments up into several layers and selectively recycling them during photography.
 Originally used as a money and time saver at big commercial studios, it was exploited by the new school for its inherent quirkiness, with the fast turnaround as an added bonus.
 Bass took this one step further, playing his visual ‘holds’ off Gold’s soundtrack, creating a tango between the audio and the visuals that gives the sequence its own distinct pulse.
 Among the several talented animators who contributed to the sequence was Bill Melendez, an established Disney & Warner Bros. animator who was also Charles Schultz’s exclusive go-to on the Peanuts franchise until his passing in 2008.
+In 1958 Bass designed the title sequence and poster for Otto Preminger's keen-eyed adaptation of the Francoise Sagan novel "Bonjour Tristesse".
+He captured the essence of the movie which was placed among the top 10 films of the year in Cahiers du Cinema's year-end critics' poll (with Francois Truffaut, Jean-Luc Godard, Claude Chabrol and Eric Rohmer all voting).
+Bass poster were a striking simple poster which in the words of Martin Scorsese was "an emblematic image, instantly recognisable and immediately tied to the film".

 When Alfred Hitchcock saw Bass' work he immediately recognized his extraordinary talent for visual communication design.
 In fact, Bass was the creator of the stunning, riveting title sequence of Vertigo (1958) his first work for Hitchcock, in which he shot an extreme close-up of a woman’s face and then her eye before spinning it into a sinister spiral as a bloody red soaks the screen.
+For North by Northwest his next Hitchcock commission in1959, Bass reduced the façade of a skyscraper into a grid of vertical and diagonal lines, over which the credits swooped up and down, preparing the audience for a classic Hitchkaockesque suspense.

 No comments: